2020 China floods: Hubei

 As of 13 July in Hubei province, at least 14 people were dead, and five others were missing.
 Over nine million people were affected.

 At 7:00 p.m. on 5 July, the water level of Baiyanghe Reservoir rose to 84.62 m.
 At 12:00 p.m. on 6 July, the dam slipped and deformed, and 29,000 people were evacuated.

-At 4 a.m. on 8 July, a landslide caused by heavy rainfall in Yuanshan village of Dahe Town in Huangmei County, killing 8 people.
+At 4 a.m. on 8 July, a landslide caused by heavy rainfall in Yuanshan village of Dahe Town in Huangmei County, killing eight people.

 At 13:00 p.m. on 11 July, the water level of Chang Lake at Jingzhou reached 33.49 m, topping the previous record of 33.46 m in 2016.

 On 17 July, in Enshi City, the streets and cars were covered in water.
-All roads were closed in and out of the city.
+All roads in and out of the city were closed.

-At 8:00 a.m. on 20 August, the Three Gorges Dam saw an inflow of 75000 m3 per second.
-The Three Gorges Dam ushered in the largest flood peak since the construction of the dam.
+At 8:00 a.m. on 20 August, the Three Gorges Dam saw an inflow of 75000 m3 per second, the largest flood peak since the construction of the dam.

 Hunan

-On 29 June, a rainstorm hit in Fenghuang County, Xiangxi Tujia and Miao Autonomous Prefecture.
+On 29 June, a rainstomm hit in Fenghang County, Xiangxe Tujea and Miao Autonomous Prefecture.
 The landscape and roads on both sides of Tuo River were inundated.

-On 3 July, the Government of Hunan launched a Level IV emergency response, the lowest in China's four-tier emergency response system, for flood control.
+On 3 July, the Government of Hunaun launched a Level IV emergency response, the lowest in China's four-tier emergency response system, for flood control.